- Swimming pool

 courts and swimming is possible year round in either the outdoor or indoor pool!

 Reverse-living two-storey villa styled lodge.
 Three bedrooms: 1 x double with en-suite bathroom with bath, shower over, Jack & Jill basins and WC, 2 x twin (second twin suitable for children).
 Shower room with shower, basin and WC.
 Open plan living area with kitchen, dining area and sitting area.

 Electric heating.
 Electric oven and hob, microwave, fridge, washing machine, dishwasher.
-TV, DVD.
-WiFi adjacent to the pool area.
+TV, DVD, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair available on request at time of booking.
 Off road parking for 1 car.
 Balcony with seating.
 Barbeque.
 Children's books and games.
 Shared facilities: indoor and outdoor heated pools (May-Sept), sauna, mini gym, tennis courts.
 2 pets welcome free of charge.
 Sorry, no smoking.
 Shop, pub/restaurant on-site.
 Coast 10 miles.